 - Bake at 350F for 12 minutes.
 Set aside to cool.

 - NOTE: You don't necessarily have to bake your crumb crust.
 You can also set the pan in the freezer to set up while you make the filling.
 I prefer the texture of a baked crust, so I just went with it.

-- In the bowl of your stand mixer or in a large bowl with a hand mixer, cream together the softened cream cheese, powdered sugar, vanilla, and salt until completely smooth and creamy.
+- In the bowl of your stand mixer or in a large bowl with a hand mixer, cream together the softened cream cheese, powdered sugar, Greek yogurt or sour cream, vanilla, and salt until completely smooth and creamy.

 - Dissolve the instant coffee in 1 Tablespoon of heavy cream.
 Heat for a few seconds in the microwave and stir, making sure the coffee has dissolved completely before adding to the cream cheese mixture.

 - Scrape the bowl well, and continue beating until very smooth and uniform in color.